 We are now seeing teenagers developing Type 2 diabetes which was unheard of until now.
 This is caused by an unhealthy diet and a lack of exercise.
 Providing your hungry teenagers with healthy options may not be the cheapest way to go but at the cost to their health long term it is certainly worth it.
 If like many of us you need to keep to a food budget and provide for these hungry teenagers, then these tips may help.

 Tips for feeding your hungry teenagers:

 - Look for specials and stock up when they are cheap.

 - Stretch out mince dishes by adding grated carrots, zucchini and slices of bread.

 - Buy high fibre cereals so that once again you are filling them up.
-Sugary cereals wonít last very long and they will be searching for food mid morning.
+Sugary cereals won’t last very long and those hungry teenagers will be searching for food by mid-morning.

-- Buy fruits that are in season as they are normally cheaper to buy.
+- Buy fruits (and veggies, and anything else) that are in season as they are normally cheaper to buy.

 - Home cooking is definitely a great way to save money.
-Make the time to do a cooking day where you can prepare ahead and have frozen meals at your finger tips for when they come home starving.
+Make the time to do a cooking day where you can prepare ahead and have frozen meals at your finger tips for when the hungry teenagers come home starving.

 - Keeping children hydrated is a good way to stop the hunger pangs.
 Have filtered water available.
 A much better choice compared to high sugar (and costly) drinks.